gabriel-vanzandycke/deepsport/README.md

 pip install -e .
 ```

-Using `.env.template`, set-up your specific environment by defining `DATA_PATH` to the list of folders to be looked-up when looking for datasets, results or configuration files.
+Using `.env.template`, create `.env` file and set `DATA_PATH` to the list of folders to be looked-up when looking for datasets, results or configuration files.

 # Dataset